Norkart/SLDexit/README.md

 When running the code you can choose to either convert one file, or to convert all files in a give folder.
 This is dependent on if you are running
 `parseAllFiles()`, or just `parse_sld_to_rules_tag()`.
 You also need to fill in some specific fields, and the instruction for this is added in the script.

-When the script is finished, to files are created; `Result.JSON` and `errorFiles.txt`. `Result.JSON` is the result of the convertion, and the  `errorFiles.txt` is a file with a list over files that could not be converted, if any.
+When the script is finished, to files are created; `Result.JSON` and `errorFiles.txt`. `Result.JSON` is the result of the conversion, and the  `errorFiles.txt` is a file with a list over files that could not be converted, if any.

 <a name="Useful links"></a>
 ## Useful links